Jianping Zeng

 Research

 At ASU, I lead the Phoenix Architecture and Compiler Exploration (PACE) Lab, focusing on compilers and computer architectures.
-Specifically, my lab aims to co-design compilers and computer architectures, driven by application-level demand, addressing performance, reliability, and security issues of computing systems including energy harvesting systems and data centers.
-My research work is typically published at top-tier venues in computer architecture, high-performance computing, and programming languages, e.g., ISCA, MICRO, ICS, and PLDI.
+Specifically, PACE lab aims to co-design compilers and computer architectures, driven by application-level demand, addressing performance, reliability, and security issues of computing systems including energy harvesting systems and data centers.
+My prior research work is typically published at top-tier venues in computer architecture, high-performance computing, and programming languages, e.g., ISCA, MICRO, ICS, and PLDI.

 PACE Lab Figure